google/js-green-licenses/README.md

 The configuration file must be located in the top-level directory of a repository for `--local` and `--pr`.
-When checking remote NPM packages, `jsgl` tries to find the location file in the current local directory from which `jsgl` is invoked.
+When checking remote NPM packages, `jsgl` tries to locate the configuration file in the current local directory from which `jsgl` is invoked.

 It is desirable that the license names in the `greenLicenses` section be valid license IDs defined in https://spdx.org/licenses/ whenever possible.